Three-Homer Games

 The home run has been the measure of offensive excellence since Babe Ruth revolutionized the sport in the Twenties.
 Although the 1990's saw the advent of a high-offense era that shattered the single-season home run record, the single-game record is still safe.
 Only a handful of players have managed to hit four home runs in a game.

-This page is a tribute to the nine Astros that have hit three homers in a game and of the twelve times they have accomplished this feat.
+This page is a tribute to the 11 Astros that have hit three homers in a game and of the 14 times they have accomplished this feat.
 I would like to personally thank David Smith at Retrosheet for the play-by-play information on this page.

 The Three-Homer games: